a-n-u-p-01/SavePoint/README.md

 ## Overview

-The **Save Point Plugin** for IntelliJ IDEA is a powerful tool that helps you create and manage snapshots of your project.
+The **Save Point Plugin** for IntelliJ IDEA is a tool that helps you create and manage snapshots of your project.
 Whether you're experimenting with new features or just want a secure fallback option, this plugin makes it easy to roll back to previous project states.

 ---

 <!-- Plugin description -->
 ## Features

-- **Note**:Before Add Save Point / Commit, save(Ctrl + s) the file first may be auto save not work some time

 - **Add**: Create a new save point with a unique name and message.
 Frequent addition of save points can clutter your project; consider using naming conventions to keep them organized.